Search

 (subclass 790)

-The visa described is specifically designed for individuals who have arrived in Australia without a visa and are seeking asylum.
+Safe haven enterprise visa is specifically designed for individuals who have arrived in Australia without a visa and are seeking asylum.
 It allows them to stay in Australia temporarily provided they fulfill Australia’s protection obligations and meet all other criteria necessary for the visa’s approval.
 This visa acknowledges the need for protection and provides a legal framework for individuals seeking asylum in Australia.

 The visa allows individuals to: